VanAndelInstitute/virtual-slide-viewer-backend/README.md

     - extracts label and thumbnail images from SVS file
     - extracts slide metadata from TIFF tags and reads barcode from label image
     - uploads metadata to Amazon DynamoDB table
-    - extracts DeepZoom tiles from SVS file and stores them as JPEGs in EFS
 1.	**Scanner technician reviews slides for scanning errors**
     - searches for new (unsent) slides
     - deletes and rescans failed slide scans